fasiha/isomorphic-gatty/README.md

 ```
 Given a
 - `gatty` object returned by `setup`,
-- `lastSharedUid`, a string representing the event unique identifier that Gatty told you it’s synchronized,
+- `lastSharedUid`, a string representing the event unique identifier that Gatty told you it’s synchronized (use `''`, the empty string, if you’ve never synchronized),
 - `uids`, an array of unique identifiers (plain strings),
 - `events`, an array of events (plain strings),

-Gatty will pull the latest version of the repo from the URL you gave it during `setup`, add the new events you just gave it, and find and returns the events that you haven’t seen (`newEvents`).
+Gatty will pull the latest version of the repo from the URL you gave it during `setup`, add the new events you just gave it, and find and returns the (promisified) events that you haven’t seen (`newEvents`).
 It also returns `newSharedUid`, the unique identifier of the last synchronized event that you have to keep track of for future calls to `sync`.

 ## Dev
 Tape and node-git-server for testing.